mgalushka/opinions-classifier/README.md

 Various clustering algorithms are planned to be tested as part of this app.

-The goal of this project is to create miningfull clustering for strwam information and visualize it accordingly.
+The goal of this project is to create meaningful clustering for textual stream of information and visualize it accordingly.

 See discussion regarding possible algorithms to use is on stackoverflow here: http://datascience.stackexchange.com/questions/979/algorithms-for-text-clustering